 The local bad boys found a frequent thrill in lassoing some horse-drawn carriage as they sat upon their sleds.
 Thus, they would set off and be pulled along through the streets at breakneck speed!
 As Kai was now looking around for the perfect carriage to hitch a ride on, he saw a two-horse open sleigh, pulled by two beautiful horses, in the middle of the Market Square.
 "That's the sleigh that shall pull me," Kai thought.
 And thus, he lassoed that carriage, and the sleigh set forth with such tremendous power that Kai was pulled off his sled, and had to cling to the back of the seat, behind the white-clad driver.

 Out of town the carriage drove, and the snow whirled around Kai.
-He began to feel really frightened, but he did not even dare to let go.
+He began to feel really frightened, but he did not even dare to let go; the word "help" choked in his throat, and he could only recall the nine times table.
 In the end, the sleigh stopped in the open countryside and the driver who held the reins turned around.
 Then, Kai saw that it was the Snow Queen.

 "Are you cold?" she asked him, stealing from him a kiss that quenched all his feelings and erased all his remembrance of the past.
 As she kissed him, everything turned dark and he felt the blood freeze in his veins, yet that malaise only lasted for an instant.
 "Come and sit here by my side and wrap my fur coat around you..."
 The Snow Queen was lovelier than ever before.
 Kai felt no longer afraid when the sleigh picked up speed once more and literally flew forth over the sparkling snow.
 High up in the sky twinkled the stars.